 For more information on speaking at Committee, including speakers rights, who can speak at Plans Committee and the procedures followed, take a look at the following PDF document or contact Development Management on the details provided.

 - Speaking at Committee (PDF Document, 0.1 Mb)

 How do I inform the council of my wish to speak?

-Anyone wishing to speak at Plans Commmittee must clearly request this in writing, either during the 21 day consultation period for the application or no later than 7 working days before the date of the Committee meeting, whichever is the later.
+Anyone wishing to speak at Plans Committee must clearly request this in writing, either during the 21 day consultation period for the application or no later than 7 working days before the date of the Committee meeting, whichever is the later.

-Nearer to the meeting date we will email you to check you still wish to speak, and you will will need to confirm your intention by contacting the Development Management Team at least 48 hours before the Committee meeting is due to start.
+Nearer to the meeting date we will email you to check you still wish to speak, and you will need to confirm your intention by contacting the Development Management Team at least 48 hours before the Committee meeting is due to start.
 You will then be issued with a Speaker's Reference Number to present on arrival.